-Over the past 35 years DHP Family has grown to become a leading name in the live music industry with a deserved reputation for our innovative and creative approach to music production and promotion.
+Since the opening of our flagship venue Rock City 40 years ago, DHP Family has grown to become a leading name in the live music industry with a deserved reputation for our innovative and creative approach to music production and promotion.

-DHP Family has over 10 years’ worth of experience in producing, promoting and managing all aspects of major indoor and outdoor festivals, national tours and standalone shows across the UK.
+We pride ourselves on our big company capabilities but with the same focus on the original ethics that got us here.
+We deliver an unrivalled experience in promotion, managing all aspects of major indoor and outdoor festivals, national tours and standalone shows across the UK.

-Above all we’re dedicated to live music and whether it’s fresh and exciting new talent, playing their first show at a 50cap venue, or a national tour for an established area star, we always provide an epic live experience for live music lovers, because we love what we do.
+Above all, we’re dedicated to live music.
+Whether it’s fresh and exciting new talent playing their first show at a 50 cap venue, or a national tour for an established stadium star, we always provide an epic live experience for live music lovers, because we love what we do.

 I have been Managing Director of DHP since 1994.
 I’ve substantial experience operating, managing and opening venues and expertise in the booking, promotion and production of live music events including major festivals.
 During my time the business has collected a number of awards in relation to venues and promotions.

 I joined DHP in November of 2008 with a vision to re-establish Rock City as one of the country’s leading nightclubs.
 After a management re-structure at Rock City we were able develop new revenue streams and increase efficiency to deliver a record profit in 2010 of £1.7m.
 I am also responsible for overseeing operations at DHP’s venues across Nottingham, London and Bristol.

 I’m a huge fan of live music.
 For sure I listen to albums, watch videos, sit on the train with my mp3 player on and all the rest of it.
 But nothing in the world beats the feeling of a talented artist, on top of their game giving their all for a an appreciative audience – which is why I’ve been a promoter for over 20 years, so I can help make that happen.